bluefishjs/bluefish/docs/learn/tutorial-1-intro.md

 ![circle stack with background and a label on mercury](/learn/assets/mercury-label.png)

-We've vertically stacked a piece of text above the circle that corresponds to Mercury.
-The code we add is a pretty direct translation of this description!
+Let's first describe our addition to the diagram in words.
+We've vertically stacked a piece of text above the Mercury circle.
+We can then annotate this with all the marks and relations we're using:

+We've **(i) vertically stacked** a piece of
+**(ii) text** above the **(iii) Mercury circle**.

+And now we can translate this description into Bluefish code!

 ```tsx
 // prettier-ignore